Etna

 At the outcome of the videoconferences, the Department issues a document reporting the results of the videoconferences.

-Currently the level of alert for Etna is green.
+Currently the level of alert for Etna is yellow.

 The Department of Civil Protection, in agreement with the Sicilian Region and with the support of the Centers of Expertise, introduced from February 1, 2016 some changes to the structure of the national warning system for volcanic risk.
 In particular for the Etna volcano, these changes were aimed at better framing the responsibility profiles and competences of the different institutional and territorial levels, both with respect to hazard and risk assessment and with respect to the activation of the operational response in case of local or national impact scenarios.